Enjoy grocery shopping or a fan of Korean cooking shows? The Chances are, You’ll bump into the names of vegetables and fruits in Korean a lot .

 Korea has four distinct seasons.
 South Koreans love their fresh seasonal fruits even if they are expensive.

-After all , fruits have the best fresh juicy flavour when in seasons, right?
+After all, fruits have the best fresh, juicy flavor when in season, right?

-So, Here’s a guide on what fruits you are likely to find, depending on which season you visit to Korea
+So, here’s a guide on what fruits you are likely to find, depending on which season you visit Korea.

-From Cherries, cherry tomatoes, clementines to juicer fruits like watermelons, grapes are some of the many seasonal fruits that are really popular in South Korea when summer is approaching.
+From cherries, cherry tomatoes, and clementines to juicer fruits like watermelons, grapes are some of the many seasonal fruits that are really popular in South Korea when summer is approaching.

-In fact, It is very common for locals to serve their loved ones and guests with fruits like fresh cherries as a mid-day snack!
+In fact, it is very common for locals to serve their loved ones and guests fruits like fresh cherries as a mid-day snack.

-Yellow musk melons & peaches are a must-eat popular Korean summer fruit.
-Peaches are so soft, juicy and expensive.
-Korean yellow melons are smaller, wedged in shape unlike other melons and there is even a festival devoted to it.
+Popular Korean summer fruits like yellow musk melons and peaches are a must.
+Peaches are so soft, juicy, and expensive.
+Korean yellow melons are smaller, and wedged in shape, unlike other melons, and there is even a festival devoted to them.

-Overall, if you are planning to visit south korea in summer ,here a list of popular summer fruits you can enjoy
+Overall, if you are planning to visit South Korea in the summer, here is a list of popular summer fruits you can enjoy.

 The Common Seasonal Fruits You Can Find In Autumn(September-November)

-During autumn, in the months September to November, Asian apple pears are quite popular in Korean cuisine.
+In the autumn months of September to November, Asian apple pears are quite popular in Korean cuisine.
 Koreans love to gift boxes of pears to family & friends.

-Apple and persimmon are also seasonal korean fruits in fall.
-Dried persimmon can be eaten all year round , specially they get popular in winter.
+Apple and persimmon are also seasonal Korean fruits in the fall.
+Dried persimmons can be eaten all year round, but they get especially popular in winter.

 If you plan on visiting Korea in the autumn season, you will experience the joy of munching these fruits listed below.